What is an Electron Microscope?

 Electron microscopes use signals arising from the interaction of an electron beam with the sample to obtain information about structure, morphology, and composition.

 - The electron gun generates electrons.

-- Two sets of condenser lens focuses the electron beam on the specimen and then into a thin tight beam.
+- Two sets of condenser lenses focus the electron beam on the specimen and then into a thin tight beam.

-- The specimen to be examined is made extremely thin, at least 200 times thinner than those used in optical microscope.
-Ultra thin sections of 20-100 nm are cut which is already placed on the specimen holder.
+- The specimen to be examined is made extremely thin, at least 200 times thinner than those used in the optical microscope.
+Ultra-thin sections of 20-100 nm are cut which is already placed on the specimen holder.

 - The electronic beam passes through the specimen and electrons are scattered depending upon the thickness or refractive index of different parts of the specimen.

 - The denser regions in the specimen scatter more electrons and therefore appear darker in the image since fewer electrons strike that area of the screen.
 In contrast, transparent regions are brighter.

 - The electron beam coming out of the specimen passes to the objective lens, which has high power and forms the intermediate magnified image.

 - The ocular lenses then produce the final further magnified image.